apache/mynewt-documentation/docs/newt-dev.md

         $ ls bin
         godep

-7. Use the go command 'install' to compile and install packages and dependencies.
+* Use the go command 'install' to compile and install packages and dependencies.
 In preparation for the install, you may use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.
 You may have to do a `go get` before the restore to make sure all the necessary packages and dependencies are correct.

         $ ~/dev/go/bin/godep restore
         $ go get
         $ go install

+### Building the Newt tool

-8. Try using go to run the newt.go program.
+* Try using go to run the newt.go program.
 After the run you will see the compiled binary as 'newt' in the directory.
 Now try running newt using the compiled binary.
 For example, check for the version number by typing 'newt version'.
 See all the possible commands available to a user of newt by typing 'newt -h'.

 Note: If you are modifying the newt tool itself often and wish to compile the program every time you call it, you want to store the command in a variable in your .bash_profile.
 So type in `export newt="go run $GOPATH/src/github.com/mynewt/newt/newt.go"` in your .bash_profile and execute it by calling `$newt` at the prompt instead of `newt`.